solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 ## Creating the token mint

-Solana does not work with floating point numbers internally.
-This is why every token has an actual max supply represented by an unsigned integer of size 64 bites called a u64.
+Solana does not use floating point numbers internally.
+This is why every token has an actual max supply represented by an unsigned integer of size 64 bytes called a `u64`.
 The maximum number results to 2^64 – 1 = 18446744073709551615.
 You can however set a decimal point for the token.
 For example [USDC](https://explorer.solana.com/address/EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v) has 6 decimals which means that each USDC can be split into one millionth of a USDC.

-Depending on your needs you can configure different decimals for your token by adding the `--decimals 6` flag to the command.
+Depending on your needs, you can configure different decimals for your token by adding the `--decimals 6` flag to the command.
 If you do not set it the default is 9.

 Now we will create the token mint with the metadata extension enabled.
-By adding our grinded keypair at the end we will actually use that address as the mint for our new token.
+By adding our grinded keypair (`nice...4Gun`) at the end, the Solana CLI will actually use that address as the [mint account](/docs/core/tokens.md#mint-account) for our
+new token:

 ```bash
 spl-token create-token --program-id TokenzQdBNbLqP5VEhdkAS6EPFLC1PHnBqCXEpPxuEb \